trymbf/pygameui/docs/components/text.md

 ```

 - `position`: Tuple of (x, y) coordinates
-- `content`: The text string to display
+- `content`: The text to display
 - `color`: RGB tuple for text color
-- `font_size`: Size of the text
+- `font_size`: Size of the font
 - `font_family`: Font family to use
-- `width`: Width of the text box (0 for auto)
+- `width`: Width of the text element, 0 indicates that the width will be the width of the text
-- `height`: Height of the text box (0 for auto)
+- `height`: Height of the text element, 0 indicates that the height will be the height of the text
-- `anti_aliasing`: If True, the text is anti-aliased meaning smoother edges
+- `anti_aliasing`: Whether to use anti-aliasing for the text
 - `centered`: If True, the text is centered on the provided position

 ## Methods

 All methods inherited from the [Element](element.md) class.

-(Some methods may not be applicable to the Image class, but are included for consistency.)

 ### Setters